Do you want to stop your chickens from sleeping in trees?

 1. Routine building

-It is best to confine them at night for up to one week and give feed water inside the coop.
+It is best to confine them at night for up to one week and give feed and water inside the coop.
 Give them some time to explore their coop.

-After one week, when they seem stress-free and find a suitable place to sleep at night.
-Allow them to roam outside for a short time.
+After one week, when they seem stress-free and find a suitable place to sleep at night, allow them to roam outside for a short time.

 2. Use treats and change their foraging area

-Before 30 minutes of getting dark outside in the evening spread the treats near the chicken coop.
+Before it gets dark outside in the evening, spread the treats near the chicken coop.
 Then make noise to invite your chickens for the treat.

 Also, switch on the light inside the chicken coop so chickens can see only the coop when it’s dark outside.